 North Korean missiles made new records last year for both distance traveled and height reached (known as apogee).

 A missile tested at the end of November traveled nearly 4,500 kilometers into the air, landing 950 kilometers away.

 The longest a missile traveled was 3,700 kilometers away from the country on September 14.
 It landed in the ocean after flying over the Japanese island of Hokkaido (the second missile to fly over Japan in 2017).
 Prior to 2017, the record for highest altitude was 1,400 kilometers.
 A separate missile traveled 1,000 kilometers.

 Number of missiles fired

-Kim Jong-un, North Korea’s current ruler, has beefed up missile testing since he took power from his father, Kim Jong-il, in 2011.
-So far this year, the country has launch 14 missiles (four of which were categorized as a ‘failure’), according to the database.
-After the missile launch on July 4, the United States proposed a draft resolution to impose stronger sanctions on North Korea.
-The Security Council has yet to vote on the resolution.
+Kim Jong Un has beefed up missile testing since he took power from his father, Kim Jong-il, in 2011.
+In 2017 the country has launched 20 missiles (five of which were categorized as a ‘failure’), according to the database.

-Along with increased missile tests, Kim Jong-un has also increased the number of testing facilities.
+Along with increased missile tests, Kim Jong Un also increased the number of testing facilities since 2011.